Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 *Figure 5*

-The correlation matrix shows that the cost of gas imports is the best predictor (of the fuel types shown here) of the unit cost of energy, with a p-value of 0.88.
+The correlation matrix shows that the cost of gas imports is the best predictor (of the fuel types shown here) of the unit cost of energy, with a r-value of 0.88.

 This should not be surprising as UK energy pricing policy dictates that there is a direct relationship between the two.
 We will cover this policy in the next section.

-What is surprising is that 'Year' was the best predictor of average unit cost of energy with a p-value of 0.9.
+What is surprising is that 'Year' was the best predictor of average unit cost of energy with a r-value of 0.9.
 This is not caused by the effects of inflation as the data has been deflated (see the cover sheet of data source \[6\]) (Francis-Devine, 2022).
 This very strong positive correlation suggests that the price of energy inevitably increases with time irrespective of external factors.
 Although this cannot be stated with confidence as the p-vales of 0.88 and 0.9 are so similar.

 In reality, this is a complicated and multifactor issue, the scope of which is not fully explored in this project.
 The effects of energy company operating costs; the lack of energy storage; the Ofgen price cap; the energy price guarantee; the availability and demand of freight and energy industry workers have not been considered.
 A large and thorough investigation would be needed to determine the true causes of the 2022 energy crisis.